 Relevant experience from one Australian EMM site includes a browser configuration that created unexpected errors.
 Test scripts therefore need to include tests for the unexpected.
-At another site, technical issues that were not previously reported. monitored or resolved because the issues were not perceived to be business critical became problems during EMM implementation.
+At another site, technical issues that were not previously reported, monitored or resolved because the issues were not perceived to be business critical became problems during EMM implementation.
 To avoid these problems, an ICT technical readiness assessment that addresses known deficiencies should be done before implementing EMM.
 At another site, mobile device trolleys were deployed before the EMM implementation so that clinical staff were already familiar with using the devices.
 However, these trolleys can create traffic problems when accessing centrally located medicines cabinets or controlled medication cabinets.
+Another site identified that screen resolution can affect the on-screen display of medicines information.
+Prior to EMM implementation, system specifications should be considered with an assessment of the current and future infrastructure requirements.